About the Site, and Frequently Asked Questions (FAQ)

 We recommend that they create their own account.
 We can provide assistance with this if it proves difficult.

-You will be able to change most of your profile details by logging into the Training Portal, clicking on your name and selecting, "edit profile".
+You will be able to change most of your profile details by logging into the Training Portal, selecting My Training Record from the Records menu and then following the Edit my profile link.

 Logging In